|

 of recommendation.

-- What is "conditional admission?"
+- What is "provisional admission?"

 Often times, an applicant may